HADAS496/comics-and-Reaganomics-/index.md

   class="center"
   width="100%"
   caption="from *Joker* #1, May 1975, pp.2-3"
-  image-path="scrollstory/images/for my project/1975 JOKER 1 PP23.png"
+  image-path="scrollstory/images/for my project/1975 JOKER 1 PP 23.png"
 %}

 Or with the help of outside collaborators (as in *Joker*#2, with Weeping Willy).